CALL 612-373-3366

 Getting Your Loved One Into Treatment

-Individuals who are actively addicted will rarely decide to get help on their own (it does happen, but not often).
-Typically addicts need encouragement by family, an employer or the legal system to begin the journey of recovery.
+Individuals who are actively in addiction will rarely decide to get help on their own (it does happen, but not often).
+Typically those struggling with addiction need encouragement by family, an employer or the legal system to begin the journey of recovery.
 We have a variety of services designed to help your loved one be successful, but often the hardest step is getting them to agree to get help.
-If you need more ideas visit our intervention page
+If you need more ideas visit our intervention page.

 Comprehensive Addiction Treatment and Recovery Services Across Minnesota